abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## F:
   Needs GW version

-  * F.psp8: Default version with (2s, 2p) in valence and one d-projector for unbound 3d.
+  * F.in: Default version with (2s, 2p) in valence and one d-projector for unbound 3d.

 ## Ne
   Needs GW version